 You’ll want to avoid the southern states in summer as they get far too hot for comfort.
-Focus on the northwest and mountainous regions.
+Focus on the Northwest and mountainous regions.

 Summer is the only time of the year to seek out those high alpine lakes that are otherwise covered in snow — take advantage of this and plan the trip of a lifetime.

-Fall: Fall is an ideal hiking season especially because the leaves are changing, making for some seriously epic scenery.
+Fall: Fall is an ideal hiking season because the leaves are changing, making for some seriously epic scenery.

 Colorado: Colorado is one of the pristine outdoor playgrounds in the United States.
 The state is home to the Rocky Mountains — part of which are protected by Rocky Mountain National Park.

-Arid desert highlands and prominent river canyons add to a diverse landscape that attracts hikers from around the world.
+Arid desert highlands and river canyons add to a diverse landscape that attracts hikers from around the world.

-Whether you’re looking for a week long thru hike or an hour long loop, there are very few areas in the country that come close to what Colorado has to offer.
+Whether you’re looking for a week-long thru hike or an hour-long loop, there are very few areas in the country that come close to what Colorado has to offer.

 Utah: Utah is an appealing blend of desert and the Wasatch Range Mountains.